-How often should you publish a blog post is like asking a social media manager how often you should post on Instagram.
+Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 You’ll get different answers depending on who you ask.

-However, unlike social media, where there are hundreds of other things you could be doing, managing a blog essentially boils down to either posting a new piece of content or optimising older content.
+However, unlike social media, where there are hundreds of other things you could be doing, managing a blog essentially boils down to either posting new content or optimising older content.

 And you can’t do the latter without the former.